JeremyJeanson/MyBlog.net/README.md

 ## 2. Installation process
 To use this code follow this steps :
 - Clone this reposotory.
-- Customize the configuration file (many settings are available in this `appSettings` section)
+- Customize the configuration file (many settings are available in the `appSettings` section)
-- Customize the layout file (many settings are available in this `_Layout.cshtml` section)
+- Customize the layout file (`_Layout.cshtml` view available in Shared folder)
 - Customize the CSS (`bundle-layout.scss` file contain colors used by bootstrap 4 theme)
 - Run and enjoy ;)